Music of World War I

-The music of World War I is the music which was composed during the war or which is associated with it.
+The music of World War I is the music which was composed during the war or which is associated with the war.

 Music hall

 In 1914, music hall was by far the most popular form of popular song.
-It was listened to and sung along to in theatres which were getting ever larger (three thousand seaters were not uncommon) and in which the musical acts were gradually overshadowing all other acts (animal imitators, acrobats, human freaks, conjurors, etc.) The industry was more and more dominated by chains of theatres like Moss, and by music publishers, since selling sheet music was very profitable indeed—a real hit could sell over a million copies.
+It was listened to and sung along to in theatres which were getting ever larger (three thousand seaters were not uncommon) and in which the musical acts were gradually overshadowing all other acts (animal imitators, acrobats, human freaks, conjurors, etc.) The industry was more and more dominated by chains of theatres like Moss, and by music publishers, since selling sheet music was very profitable.
+Indeed, a real hit could sell over a million copies.

 The seats at the music hall could be very cheap and attracted a largely working class audience, for whom a gramophone would generally be too expensive.
 Although many ordinary people had heard gramophones in seaside resorts or in park concerts organized by local councils, many more would discover the gramophone while in the army, since gramophone manufacturers produced large numbers of portable gramophones "for our soldiers in France".

 The repertoire of songs was dominated by the jauntily comic.
 Humorous stereotypes of domineering wives or mothers-in-law, the bourgeoisie, foreigners, Blacks and Jews were often subjects of songs.
 Many more songs were made up of tongue-twisters or other comic elements.
 Sentimental love songs and dreams of an ideal land (Ireland or Dixie in particular) made up another major category.
 Practically all the songs of the era are unknown today; several thousand music hall songs were published in the UK alone during the war years.

 The singers moved from town to town, many just scraping together a living, but a few making a lot of money.
 The key stars at the time included Marie Lloyd, Vesta Tilley, George Formby, Sr., Harry Lauder, Gertie Gitana and Harry Champion.